Joël Veltman: Senior

 On 8 November 2013, it was announced that Veltman received his first call-up for the Netherlands senior team by head coach Louis van Gaal for the friendly matches against Japan and Colombia.
 Remaining on the bench for the duration of the first match against Japan, Veltman made his debut for the first team on 19 November in the fixture against Colombia, playing the full 90 minutes in the 0–0 draw at the Amsterdam Arena.
 On 31 May 2014, Veltman was named as part of the 23-man squad heading to the finals of the 2014 FIFA World Cup under Van Gaal.
 He was joined by Ajax teammates Daley Blind and Jasper Cillessen.

 Veltman was named in the Dutch 34-man preliminary squad for Euro 2020 on 14 May 2021, with the 26-man squad to be announced on 26 May.
-The tournament which is taken place in the summer of 2021 due to the previous year's postponement as a result of Coronavirus.
+The tournament took place in 2021 due to the previous year's postponement as a result of Coronavirus.
 He was included in the final 26-man squad on 26 May.
-His only appearance of the tournament came in the Netherlands' opening group game against Ukraine at the Johan Cruyff Arena in Amsterdam on 13 June, where he came on in the 88th minute replacing Jurriën Timber in a 3-2 victory.
+His only appearance of the tournament came in the Netherlands' opening group game against Ukraine at the Johan Cruyff Arena in Amsterdam on 13 June, where he came on in the 88th minute replacing Jurriën Timber in a 3–2 victory.
 The Dutch were knocked out in the Round of 16 after a 2–0 loss against Czech Republic on 27 June at the Puskás Aréna in Budapest.

-Personal life

-Veltman is of distant Malaysian & Indonesian descent through one of his great-grandmothers.